Daniel Martin Katz

-Professor Katz has published or forthcoming work in a wide variety of academic outlets, including Science, Plos One, Journal of the Royal Society Interface, Journal of Statistical Physics, Artificial Intelligence & Law and Physica A. In addition, his work has been published in legal journals including Cornell Journal of Law & Public Policy, Emory Law Journal, Virginia Tax Review, Iowa Law Review, Illinois Law Review, Ohio State Law Journal, Journal of Law & Politics, and Journal of Legal Education.
-Professor Katz is currently working on two book projects including an edited volume entitled Legal Informatics (Cambridge University Press - 2020 Forthcoming) and a book on technology + innovation in law.
+Professor Katz has published or forthcoming work in a wide variety of academic outlets, including Science, Plos One, Scientific Reports, Journal of the Royal Society Interface, Journal of Statistical Physics, Frontiers in Physics, Physica A and Artificial Intelligence & Law.
+In addition, his work has been published in legal journals including Cornell Journal of Law & Public Policy, Emory Law Journal, Virginia Tax Review, Iowa Law Review, Illinois Law Review, Ohio State Law Journal, Journal of Law & Politics, and Journal of Legal Education.
+Professor Katz is currently working on two book projects including an edited volume entitled Legal Informatics (Cambridge University Press - 2021 Forthcoming) and a book on technology + innovation in law.

 His work has been highlighted in a number of media outlets, including the New York Times, The Wall Street Journal, Financial Times, BBC Radio, Wired, Vox, National Public Radio, Slate Magazine, Huffington Post, 538, Bloomberg Businessweek, ABA Journal, Law Technology News and The American Lawyer.